in-toto/in-toto/demo/README.md

 # Export the envvar required for "simple settings"
 export SIMPLE_SETTINGS=in_toto.settings

-# Install additional requirements that for some good reason are not in the
-# requirements file
-pip install pycrypto cryptography

 # Change into the demo directoy and you are ready to start
 cd demo
 ```